Koshux/go-survey/my-quiz-backend/README.md

 ## API Endpoints

-- **GET `/questions`**: Fetches a list of quiz questions.
+- **GET `/questions`**: Fetches a list of multilingual quiz questions.
 - **POST `/answers`**: Submits answers for the quiz.
-This endpoint calculates the user's score, their percentile rank, and returns this information in the response.
+This endpoint calculates the user's score, their percentile rank, returns this information, and the performance category in the response.
-- **GET `/answers`**: Fetches a list of all quiz submissions which includes the user's score and percentile rank.
+- **GET `/results`**: Fetches a list of all quiz submissions, including users' scores, percentile ranks, and performance categories.

 ### Questions Endpoint

-Returns a JSON array of quiz questions.
-Each question includes an `id`, `text`, options, and the index of the correct answer.
+Returns a JSON array of multilingual quiz questions, including question text, options, and the index of the correct answer.

 Example request:
 ```plaintext
 GET /questions HTTP/1.1
 Host: localhost:8080
 ```

 Example response:
 ```json
 [
   {